Sonoma County Court Records

 Marriage Records

 The Sonoma County Clerk-Recorder maintains marriage records for ceremonies performed within the county, dating back to 1846.
 Certified copies of public marriage certificates cost $17.00 per copy (increasing to $19.00 effective January 1, 2026, for confidential marriage verification).
-Requests can be made in person after completing the In-Person Marriage Certificate Application online, or by mail by sending a completed Application for Certified Copy of a Marriage Certificate, a self-addressed stamped envelope, and the fee to:
+You can make requests in person after completing the In-Person Marriage Certificate Application online, or by mail by sending a completed Application for Certified Copy of a Marriage Certificate, a self-addressed stamped envelope, and the fee to:

 Vital Records Division